Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 - Changes in muscle tension after exertion

-DOMS typically peaks 24–72 hours after exercise and varies based on workout intensity, muscle groups used, and individual conditioning.
+DOMS typically peaks between 24 and 72 hours after exercise, though intensity varies based on workout type, conditioning level, and muscle groups involved.

 - Inflammatory cytokines